Spider-Man: Far From Home Case Study

 The compositing team built out CG background replacements, including farm environments, hedges, and cars on the distant horizon.
 They also altered the sky, as Elophe explains: “The plate sequence had grey, overcast skies.
 We added a blue sky with more detailed clouds.
 The way its light bounced off the saturated tulips integrated them into the scene beautifully.”

 Believably integrating the two actors into the scene required several tweaks.
 “We rotomated them to add shadows and reflections from the tulips.
-Every angle required specific colors,” says Depredurand.
+Every angle required specific colours,” says Depredurand.
 The compositing team also needed to adjust the scene’s topography, pushing the ground plate up to account for a dip descended by Holland in the plate that was not present in the level CG tulip field.
 “We rebuilt a lot to bring everything into the right physical space,” says Elophe.

-The tulips themselves comprised one of Spider-Man: Far From Home’s more technical challenges.
+The tulips comprised one of Spider-Man: Far From Home‘s more technical challenges.
 “The tulips and their interaction with the Stark Jet’s thrusters comprised a mix of simulation and blend shapes, generated at render time through Gaffer and OSL,” says Engelbrecht.
 “The biggest render had some 200,000 tulips.
 There were tons of details too, like broken tulips on the ground, scattered petals and leaves, footprints in the mud, and dust stirred up by the jet – the continuity of which we had to consider throughout the scene’s progression.”

 Building the MCU